junder-git/OLD_rke1_arm64_v2/README.md

 ``` bash
 ./rke up
 ```
-(spam run ./rke up if fail <= 3-attempts and empty passphrase used in key-gen)
+(spam run ./rke up if fail <= 3-attempts and use empty passphrase in key-gen command, rke notoriously fails a ton: https://github.com/rancher/rke/issues/2632#issuecomment-914315247 so i will establish a 1 node with rke up and add nodes back into cluster.yml with each rke up call)

 ## Kubectl cluster management tool (rancher cli at some point too maybe)
 https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/